8 Tips for how to pass Calculus from an AP Calculus tutor/teacher and her successful students

 How to Pass Calculus:

 2. Actively participate in class.
 Write down all of the notes and problems solved during class even if you don’t know how to solve them right away.
-Go back to these problems later and see if you understand them.
+When I taught AP Calculus, I always started the class with a Warm Up, a challenging question related to the topic we've been covering.
+Sometimes these questions appeared on tests, or they were similar to test questions.
+So it's beneficial to go back to these difficult problems later and see if you can solve them.

 4. Ask questions—trust me, you’re not the only person who got the problem wrong!
 As one student reflects, “I should’ve asked more questions…on anything and everything that was even slightly confusing.
 Never stop asking questions even if they seem stupid because a solid understanding is worth it.”